CIS565-Fall-2022/Project3-CUDA-Path-Tracer/README.md

   - i7-12700 @ 4.90GHz with 16GB RAM
   - RTX 3070 Ti Laptop 8GB

-## Introduction
+## Overview

 This is our third project of CIS 565 Fall 2022.
-In this project, we implemented a GPU-based path tracer with stream compaction
+This project is about implementing a path tracer running on GPU with CUDA programming library.

 ## Representative Outcome